dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 **Table 2a.
 Scenarios of Lake Mead Inflow**

-![A table of information AI-generated content may be incorrect.](media/14790e4e3cbc7a1abfb7cdabd8ceb5c6.png)
+![A white sheet with black text AI-generated content may be incorrect.](media/e4fc71eb5784605c5cf05b65ac1df925.png)

 There are two ways to interpret the extreme scenarios of inflow to Lake Mead: